The Post House is a Grade II listed building in the Braintree local planning authority area, England. First listed on 13 March 1986. Cottage.

 Description

-In right ground floor room of main building, chamfered axial beam with lamb's tongue stops, and plain joists of vertical section.
-In left ground floor room of main building, chamfered transverse beam and chamfered joists of horizontal section, both with lamb's tongue stops.
-Large wood-burning hearth facing to right, much altered in C20.
-Primary straight bracing.
+Inside, the right ground floor room features a chamfered axial beam with lamb's tongue stops and plain joists of vertical section.
+The left ground floor room has a chamfered transverse beam and chamfered joists of horizontal section, both also with lamb's tongue stops.
+There is a large wood-burning hearth facing to the right, which has been much altered in the 20th century.
+The building shows primary straight bracing.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.